Lindisfarne: Tourism

-Tourism grew steadily throughout the 20th century, and the isle of Lindisfarne is now a popular destination for visitors.
+Tourism grew steadily throughout the 20th century, and the isle of Lindisfarne became a popular destination for visitors.
 Those tourists staying on the island while it is cut off by the tide experience the island in a quieter state, as most day trippers leave before the tide rises.
 At low tide it is possible to walk across the sands following an ancient route known as the Pilgrims' Way (see the note about safety, above).
 This route is marked with posts and has refuge boxes for stranded walkers, just as the road has a refuge box for those who have left their crossing too late.
+The island is the eastern end point of the St Cuthbert's Way long distance path, and walkers on the Way can choose either the Pilgrims' Way or the modern causeway.

 The isle of Lindisfarne is surrounded by the 8750 acre Lindisfarne National Nature Reserve which attracts bird-watchers to the tidal island.
 The island's prominent position and varied habitat make it particularly attractive to tired avian migrants, and as of 2016 330 bird species had been recorded on the island.

+The island is within the Northumberland Coast National Landscape, an Area of Outstanding Natural Beauty.
+The ruined priory is in the care of English Heritage, which also runs a museum/visitor centre nearby.

+It is possible to see old wooden boats turned upside down on the land, used as sheds.
+These upturned boats near the foreshore provided the inspiration for Spanish architect Enric Miralles's Scottish Parliament Building in Edinburgh.